- A New Format

 We are offering this program in a format that is designed to engage you and your groups in exploring a particular aspect of EcoDharma together over the course of two weeks.
 Yet this isn’t an “online retreat” nor is it a stand-alone, one-off webinar.
 Rather, it’s an extended offering designed to help you go deep with the teachings and practices.

 It begins with background materials, then guided meditations, teachings, and inquiries.
-After exploring these teachings and practices on your own or in groups, you’re invited to join all registered participants and the featured leaders online in a capstone conversation.
+After exploring these teachings and practices on your own or in groups, you’re invited to join all registered participants and the featured leaders online in a capstone conversation (this gathering has now passed, but a recording is available on the materials page).
 The offering concludes with invitations for follow-up actions related to the program themes.

 As we develop this new format, we invite you to share your experiences at the live gathering and in the comments section below.